coolsun/Comparative-Programming-Languages/README.md

 # Comparative-Programming-Languages
-Assignments from Comparative Programming Languages (CS112), taken at UCSC.
+Assignments from Comparative Programming Languages (CS112), taken at UCSC in Fall 2014.